How To Break Away From The Past And Start Living For Today

 Let’s say that the 30th Anniversary High School reunion is coming up and you’re invited.
 Since a good friend is arranging it, you feel obligated to attend as you don’t want to offend.

-A short time later, after wishing the organizer congratulations, not wanting to suffer through anymore awkward conversations, you decide to leave.
+A short time later, not wanting to suffer through anymore awkward conversations, you decide to leave.

-You activate your exit strategy and disappear as silently as you arrived, convinced more than ever that you are completely aloof when it comes to social situations, and this act proved it.
+You activate your exit strategy and disappear as silently as you arrived, convinced more than ever you’re completely aloof when it comes to social situations, and this act proved it.

 Formulated Beliefs Of The Past

-So even if you’re not someone who usually behaves this way, don’t really fear these types of social situations any longer, what you still did was recreate the past, this based on previous experiences.
+Even if you’re not someone who usually behaves this way, don’t really fear these types of social situations any longer, what you’ll still do is recreate the past, based on previous experiences.

 Then what you do is act based on what you anticipate will happen, and then end up creating the exact scenario that you were expecting almost identically.